ches/basho_docs/content/riak/kv/2.1.4/developing/data-types.md

 To check whether activation has been successful, simply use the same `bucket-type status` command shown above.

+## Required Bucket Properties

+In order for Riak Data Types to work the bucket should have the following bucket properties:

+- `allow_mult = true`
+- `last_write_wins = false`

+These settings are set by default and should not be changed.

 ## Data Types and Search

-Riak Data Types can be searched just like any other object, but with the added benefit that your Data Type is indexed as a different type by Solr, the search platform behind Riak Search.
+Riak Data Types can be searched like any other object, but with the added benefit that your Data Type is indexed as a different type by Solr, the search platform behind Riak Search.